golang-design/research/pointer-params.md

-# Pointer Type May Not Be Ideal for Parameters
+# Pointers Might Not Be Ideal for Parameters

 Author(s): [Changkun Ou](https://changkun.de)